mesosphere/marathon-autoscale/README.md

 #### AND

 In this mode, the system will only scale the service up or down when both CPU and Memory have been out of range for the number of cycles defined in AS_SCALE_UP_FACTOR (for up) or AS_COOL_DOWN_FACTOR (for down).
+For the MIN_RANGE and MAX_RANGE arguments/env vars, you must pass in a comma-demited list of values.
+Values at index[0] will be used for CPU and values at index[1] will be used for Memory.

 #### OR